 - Incoming students: July 1

-- Continuing students: prior to selecting/being assigned a room
+- Continuing students: Prior to selecting/being assigned a room

 Spring applicant deposit refund deadline:

-- Any new housing applicant: January 15
+- Any new housing applicant: December 15

 Once the contract year begins, incoming students will be considered continuing students.

-Continuing residents must have a $250 Housing Deposit balance.
+Continuing residents must have a $250 housing deposit balance.
 This deposit will be considered refundable if residents fulfill the Housing Contract for the full duration of the contract year.
-Refunded deposits will be credited to the student's University account balance within three months of the fulfillment of the contract.
+Refunded deposits will be credited to the student's university account balance within three months of the fulfillment of the contract.

 Procedure for Reserving Campus Housing

 Continuing on-campus students desiring to reserve on-campus housing for the fall must sign up for the room of their choice according to the Housing Selection schedule in the spring semester prior to the fall semester.
 Commuter students desiring to live on campus need to contact the Housing Office at firstname.lastname@example.org, or call (562) 903-6000, ext.
 5838 to discuss availability.